 He lifted his eyes up from the crosshairs and pointed the crossbow down.
 ‘How’s it goin’,’ he called out, his voice strong, masculine.

-‘All right,’ I replied weakly, my mouth dry suddenly.
+‘All right,’ I replied, my voice hoarse, my mouth dry.

 He came down the hill to meet me.
 I just about held my ground.
 The tightness is my chest was painful now and I took short, shallow breaths.